torusresearch/CustomAuth/README.md

 3. For browsers where service workers are not supported or if you wish to not use service workers, create and serve [redirect page](public/redirect.html) from `baseUrl/serviceworker/redirect` where baseUrl is the one passed while instantiating `TorusSdk` for specific login ( example http://localhost:3000/)

+4. At verifier's interface (where you obtain client id), please use `baseUrl/serviceworker/redirect` (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating `TorusSdk`

-4. Instantiate the package with your own specific client-id
+5. Instantiate the package with your own specific client-id

 ```js
 const torus = new TorusSdk({